 - You can go on a budget trip with your family and friends or by yourself, or maybe even with your partner!

 Learning from others is one of the best ways to grow, so why not take a photography class?
-Find an open studio, a weekend workshop or even an online course and learn how to use your camera.
-When you’re finished with the class (or if you’ve already graduated), find other photographers who are better than you—and follow their work!
-It can be challenging to look at photos that are so much better than yours, but this will help make all those techniques and tips from class sink into your mind.
-And once it does, apply them in your own photos!
+Find an open studio, a weekend workshop, or even an online course and learn how to use your camera.
+When you’re finished with the class (or if you’ve already graduated), find other photographers who are better than you and follow their work!
+It can be challenging to look at photos that are so much better than yours, but this will help make all those techniques and tips from the class sink into your mind.
+And once it does, apply them to your own photos!

 You should go to the opera.

-I love going to the opera and I think it’s a great way to spend an evening with a loved one or bunch of friends.
+I love going to the opera and I think it’s a great way to spend an evening with a loved one or a bunch of friends.
 You don’t have to know what’s going on, or even like operas (although if you don’t like them, maybe go anyway).
-Just enjoy the music, which is beautiful in all its unique ways—and often accompanied by a live orchestra!
-Win-win-win situation here!
+Just enjoy the music, which is beautiful in all its unique ways and often accompanied by a live orchestra!
+The win-win-win situation here!

 You can make homemade pickles with a pickling cucumber.